Complexes of differential forms and singularities: The injectivity theorem: Preliminaries

 \begin{proof} For $p\in\bZ$ let $\bsfF_p\sfA\leteq \cone(\bsfF^{p+1}\sfA \to \sfA)$ be the mapping cone of the indicated morphism.
 This implies the existence of the \dt in the statement.
 Furthermore, consider this \dt for $p$ and $p-1$ and the morphism on the left hand side given by the original hyperfiltration as indicated on the diagram:

 It follows that there exists a morphism $\phi_p$ (indicated by the dashed arrow), hence we obtain a co-filtration of $\sfA$ by the $\bsfF_p\sfA$.
 The uniqueness (in the derived category) of the co-filtration is straightforward from \autoref{eq:21}.
+Note that the finiteness of $\bsfF^\kdot$ is (only) required for $\bsfF_\kdot$ to be finite and exhaustive. \end{proof}